 If you’ve spoken to a dermatologist, an esthetician, or possibly even a friend devoted to all things skin-care-related, you may have heard the term “active ingredient” in passing.
-But really—what is an active ingredient?
+But really, what is an active ingredient in skincare?

-Active ingredients are the ingredients in your skin care regimen that aim to accomplish the result listed on the skincare product.
-Take your beloved exfoliating skin care mask, for example.
-The ingredients in skincare are responsible for removing your old skin cells are considered to be the active ingredients in the mask.
+Active ingredients are the ingredients in your skincare regimen that aim to accomplish the result listed on the skincare product.
+Take your beloved exfoliating skin care mask, for example—the ingredients (like AHAs) that are responsible for removing your old skin cells are considered to be the active ingredients in the mask.

 However, one look at the mask’s ingredient list and you might realize how challenging it can be to pronounce each item, let alone know which ones are active or inactive ingredients.

-Picture this—you’re on the lookout for a moisturizing skincare product that will offer your dry skin an extra dose of hydration.
-While carefully scanning the skin care aisle, you find a product that fits the bill, but you’re not sure which of the ingredients on the product label is responsible for giving your skin the moisture it craves.
+Picture this: You’re on the lookout for a moisturizing skincare product, such as our Hydrating Refresh Mask, that will offer your dry skin an extra dose of hydration.
+While carefully scanning the skin care aisle, you find a product that fits the bill, but you’re not sure which of the ingredients on the product label are responsible for giving your skin the moisture it craves.

 That’s where the active ingredients come in.
-They’re the chemical compounds on the ingredient label that do the heavy lifting (a.k.a. the ingredients that work to achieve the results listed on the product)1—in this case, hydration.
+They’re the chemical compounds on the ingredient label that do the heavy lifting (aka the ingredients that work to achieve the results listed on the product) —in this case, hydration.

-Each active ingredient contains specific chemical properties that have the potential to provide your skin with certain benefits, such as:2
+Each active ingredient contains specific chemical properties that have the potential to provide your skin with certain benefits, such as:

 - Providing extra protection against the sun